Trump says India not a good trading partner

 What’s happening

-• On August 5, 2025, U.S. President Donald Trump said in a CNBC interview that “India has not been a good trading partner” and promised to totally hike U.S. tariffs on Indian goods within 24 hours, citing India’s continued purchase of Russian oil as the driving issue.
+• In a CNBC interview on August 5, 2025, U.S. President Donald Trump stated that “India has not been a good trading partner” and pledged to completely increase U.S. tariffs on Indian goods within 24 hours, citing India’s ongoing purchases of Russian oil as the main reason.

 • Why Trump is making this move

-• Trump further rejected India’s offer to lower tariffs on U.S. goods, calling it lacking unless India halts its oil trade with Russia.
+Trump also dismissed India’s proposal to reduce tariffs on American goods, claiming it was insufficient unless India stopped trading oil with Russia.

 • 🇮🇳 India’s response

-• Indian officials defended that its use of Russian oil is economically necessary and helps stabilise global oil prices.
-They emphasised India’s sovereign right to choose trading partners.
+Indian officials defended their use of Russian oil, saying it is economically necessary and helps keep oil prices stable globally.
+They emphasized that India has the sovereign right to select its trading partners.

 • Historical backdrop

-• In February 2025, PM Narendra Modi visited Washington, where he and Trump concurred on a “Mission 500” goal to increase collective trade to US $500 billion by 2030, and discussed energy deals to reduce trade difference.
+• When PM Narendra Modi traveled to Washington in February 2025, he and Trump agreed on a “Mission 500” goal to boost collective trade to $500 billion by 2030.
+They also talked about energy agreements to close the trade gap.

 Comments